irmen/Pyro4/docs/source/tipstricks.rst

 Pyro will serialize the whole object graph you're passing, even when only a tiny fraction of it is used on the receiving end.
 Be aware of this: it may be necessary to define special lightweight objects for your Pyro interfaces that hold the data you need, rather than passing a huge object structure.
+It's good design practice as well to have an "external API" that is different from your internal code, and tuned for minimal communication overhead or complexity.

 Consider using basic data types instead of custom classes.